 Starr is an attorney and compliance professional.
 She is the president of the NCSH Parent Association Board and the parent representative on the Board of Trustees.
 Starr’s biggest job is being a happy parent to two native New Yorkers who attend Neighborhood Charter School in Harlem.
 She is thrilled that her children are thriving and loving NCSH!

 Andrew J. Popper

-Andrew is a photojournalist and photo editor.
-His work has been widely published in local and national print media, and he has nineteen years’ experience as a picture editor for US News and World Report, and most recently Business Week magazine.
+Andrew is a photojournalist whose work has been widely published in local and national media, and is a former photo editor for US News and World Report and Business Week.
 He is the parent of a Bronx high school student, and of a college student who graduated from special-ed schools.